danigiro/TimeGPTapi/README.md

-`TimeGPT` is a generative pre-trained transformer model for time series analysis ([https://docs.nixtla.io/docs](docs.nixtla.io/docs)) developed by **Nixtla** (<https://nixtla.io/terms>).
+`TimeGPT` is a generative pre-trained transformer model for time series analysis ([https://docs.nixtla.io/docs](docs.nixtla.io/docs)) developed by **Nixtla** (<https://nixtla.io>).
 It was trained on the largest collection of public time series and can predict the future values of a single time series based on the provided.
-The `TimeGPT API` developed by **Nixtla** provides an interface to this powerful model, allowing users to leverage its forecasting capabilities to predict future events based on past.
-This R package provides an interface to interact with the `TimeGPT API`.
+This R package provides an R interface to interact with the `TimeGPT API`.

 ## Installation